McCloudS/subgen/README.md

 # How do I set it up?

 Install python3 and execute the script.
-You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING
+You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.
+The dockerfile is also posted on dockerhub (mccloud/subgen)

 ## Plex